632 Purchasing Card (P-Card) Program

 d.
 Cardholder Voluntary Termination of Card Privileges

-When a cardholder voluntarily terminates their card privileges, the cardholder and approver must complete the Change in Cardholder Status Form and submit the form to the Office of Business and Finance.
-The approver must return the P-Card to Procurement Logistic Services.
+When a cardholder voluntarily terminates his/her card privileges, the cardholder must submit the Change in Cardholder Status Form and deliver the physical P-card to the P-Card Compliance Office that the card has been destroyed.

 3. Disputing Fraudulent Charge(s)

 4. Lost or Stolen P-Card

 Cardholders must report a lost or stolen card within twenty-four (24) hours by telephone to the issuing bank and Procurement Logistic Services.
 The cardholder’s reporting efforts must be documented and retained in their P-Card file for review purposes.

 D. File Management Requirements

 Maintaining complete P-Card file documentation is a requirement of the program.
 Required documentation may be requested at any time for review by the P-Card Compliance Office to ensure policies and procedures are followed.
-The University will only be responsible for business purchases supported by original receipts, invoices, and/or supporting documentation directly from a vendor.
-Cardholders and approvers could be held personally liable for undocumented purchases and any purchases where the legitimate business purpose is not properly supported.
+The University will only be responsible for business purchases supported by original itemized receipts, invoices, and/or supporting documentation directly from a vendor.
+Cardholders and approvers can be held personally liable for undocumented purchases and any purchases where the legitimate business purpose is not properly supported.
 P-Card privileges may be revoked for file mismanagement.
 The required file management responsibilities of the cardholder and approver are listed below.

 1. All purchases, including online vendors, must have an original itemized receipt identifying the goods or services purchased.
 Receipts are the primary method used by the University to support business related purchases.
 Packaging slips, invoices, or equivalent documentation should be maintained for all purchases when available.

-2. Approvers are required to spot check receipts and monthly reconciliations on a routine basis.
-In addition, the approver must be able to document which receipts and monthly reconciliations were spot checked for review purposes.
+2. Approvers are required to spot check receipts on a consistent and routine basis.
+In addition, the approver must determine a method for documenting which receipts were spot checked for review purposes.

-3. If a receipt is misplaced, the cardholder must contact the vendor to request a copy of the original receipt.
+3. If a receipt is lost, the cardholder must contact the vendor to request a copy of the original receipt.
 If the vendor cannot replace the receipt, the cardholder must complete a P-Card Replacement Receipt Form.

 4. Original receipts printed on receipt tape should be copied (to prevent ink fading) and retained in the file with the original copy.

-5. Sensitive card information, i.e., card number, expiration date, and security code, must be redacted from monthly bank statements and supporting documents.
+5. Sensitive card information, i.e., full card number, expiration date, and security code, must be redacted from all documentation.